cathmac/Sprott/DATA-5000/Project-proposal.md

 The rapid growth of the commerce industry has led to an alarming increase in digital fraud and associated losses [1].
 Detecting anomalous transaction patterns, such as duplicate payments, fraudulent payments, and transactions that do not follow the company's Delegation of Authority (DOA), is crucial for maintaining a healthy financials of an organization [2].

 ## 3. Background and Motivation
-The IT Audit team at the publicly-traded company is looking to invest in automated data analytics approaches to streamline their work and focus on higher-value tasks.
-By developing a machine learning model to detect anomalous transaction patterns in corporate credit card data, the team can reduce the time and effort spent on manual review and investigation of potential issues [3], [4].
+The IT Audit team of a publicly traded company aims to enhance its operational efficiency by adopting automated data analytics techniques.
+Currently, significant time and resources are dedicated to the manual review and investigation of potential anomalies in corporate credit card transactions, such as duplicate payments and unauthorized expenditures.
+By developing a machine learning model to identify anomalous transaction patterns, the team seeks to streamline this process, allowing auditors to shift their focus to higher-value tasks, such as risk mitigation and strategic decision-making [3], [4].
+This initiative aligns with the broader industry trend of leveraging advanced analytics to improve audit accuracy and reduce operational overhead.

 ## 4. Objectives
 1. Develop a machine learning model that accurately detects anomalous transaction patterns